wiredquill/lab-setup/harvester/dhcp/README.md

 You can verify by SSHing into the VM or viewing DHCP leases in the Harvester dashboard (if enabled).

----

 ## 📂 Files in This Repo

 - `dhcp-ip-pool.yaml`: IPPool manifest for the `net-10-9` network

----

-This setup enables dynamic, managed IP assignment in Harvester environments using DHCP-backed custom networks. 🚀
+This configuration enables dynamic IP address assignment in Harvester using DHCP-managed custom networks. 🚀